sheerun/npm-packer/README.md

 - [x] Doesn't move around any files.
 It ensures backward-compatibility of packaged modules
-- [x] Doesn't package optional dependencies, you can use them for native moduels
+- [x] Doesn't package optional dependencies, you can use them for native modules
 - [x] Doesn't package devDependencies
 - [x] Can use Yarn instead of npm for reliable builds
 - [x] Can package dependencies directy from npm